 “Our print service providers (PSPs) continue to meet the demanding standards of their customers.
 For that reason we provide innovative textile print media with superior print receptive coatings for direct as well as heat transfer printing,” Compton adds.

 The coatings, he says are especially critical with direct printing where ink needs to properly disperse on textile fibers while providing brilliant print color and detail.
-Coatings are particularly critical on backlit fabrics where rich, vibrant color is needed while eliminating hot spots and pinholes from LED lights used to illuminate graphics such as Top Value Fabrics Supernova fabric.”
+Coatings are particularly critical on backlit fabrics where rich, vibrant color is needed while eliminating hot spots and pinholes from LED lights used to illuminate graphics, such as those printed on Top Value Fabrics Supernova fabric.”

 He adds that they pride themselves in supplying premium-coated fabrics for the majority of print and ink system combinations including direct dye-sublimation, heat transfer dye-sublimation, Latex and UV inks.